WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 ![](figures/vep_3.png)

 The pie charts give a summary of the consequences of the variants found in the file.
 Variants with coding consequences are found in the protein-coding sequence of genes, whilst variants with non-coding consequences are in intergenic regions or non-coding regions of genes.
 These variants could still be functionally important; for example, variants in non-coding regions near genes can have effects on expression dynamics.

-You can explore the results interactively on the webpage, or download them to file.
+You can explore the results interactively on the webpage.
+For instance, by filtering for variant that cause (select "consequence") changes to amino acids (select "missense_variant").
+Alternatively, you can download and search through the file directly.

 [↥ **Back to top**](#top)